KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 The name specified in the regular expression can of course be anything.
 In this example, it is `lighttpd-module-` and is specified as the prefix to ensure that any `RDEPENDS` and `RRECOMMENDS` on a package name starting with the prefix are satisfied during build time.
 If you are using `do_split_packages` as described in the previous section, the value you put in `PACKAGES_DYNAMIC` should correspond to the name pattern specified in the call to `do_split_packages`.

 ### 3.22.4.
 Using Runtime Package Management
 During a build, BitBake always transforms a recipe into one or more packages.
-For example, BitBake takes the bash recipe and produces a number of packages (e.g. `bash`, `bash-bashbug`, `bash-completion`, `bash-completion-dbg`, `bash-completion-dev`, `bash-completion-extra`, `bash-dbg`, and so forth).
+For example, BitBake takes the bash recipe and produces a number of packages (例如 `bash`, `bash-bashbug`, `bash-completion`, `bash-completion-dbg`, `bash-completion-dev`, `bash-completion-extra`, `bash-dbg`, and so forth).
 Not all generated packages are included in an image.

 In several situations, you might need to update, add, remove, or query the packages on a target device at runtime (i.e. without having to generate a new image).
 Examples of such situations include:

-+ You want to provide in-the-field updates to deployed devices (e.g. security updates).
++ You want to provide in-the-field updates to deployed devices (例如 security updates).

 + You want to have a fast turn-around development cycle for one or more applications that run on your device.